lmas/thesis/thesis.typ

 machine before it had already started cutting into itself.
 Fast and early detection would be beneficial in this example.

-As is then shown in the follow plots, all methods could correctly identify the anomaly almost before it even started, illustrating the effectiveness of the shared method.
+As is then shown in the following plots, all methods could correctly identify the anomaly almost before it even started, illustrating the effectiveness of the shared method.
-However, turning of normalisation for Stream DAMP made it highlight an earlier but minor pattern as a bigger anomaly (as indicated with the taller peak near the beginning) and could trigger a false alarm early during the work routine.
+However, turning off normalisation for Stream DAMP made it highlight an earlier but minor pattern as a bigger anomaly (as indicated with the taller peak near the beginning) and could trigger a false alarm early during the work routine.
 This illustrates the importance of using normalisation in the cases for when